 - I have the right to request a polygraph as part of a formal, therapeutic disclosure

-- I have the right to full disclosure of my spouse’s sexual acting out behaviors, money spent, and the extent to which my children may have been impacted by my spouse’s addictive behaviors
+- I have the right to request full disclosure of my spouse’s sexual acting out behaviors, money spent, and the extent to which my children may have been impacted by my spouse’s addictive behaviors

 - I have the right to request recovery check-ins and/or information about my spouse’s recovery activities and process